scottymcraig/CEHv10StudyGuide/12 - Low Tech - Social Engineering and Physical Security.md

     - **False rejection rate** (FRR) - when a biometric rejects a valid user
     - **False acceptance rate** (FAR) - when a biometric accepts an invalid user
     - **Crossover error rate** (CER) - combination of the two; determines how good a system is
-- Even though hackers normally don't worry about environmental disasters, this is something to think of from a pen test standpoint (hurricanes, tornados, floods, etc.)
+- Even though hackers normally don't worry about environmental disasters, this is something to think of from a pen test standpoint (hurricanes, tornadoes, floods, etc.)